JUNO's Impact on the Neutrino Mass Ordering from Lorentz Invariance Violation: Results

 \section{Results}

-We have, to start with, compared the JUNO data with the SM events obtained through GLoBES.
-We have plotted the sensitivity ($\Delta\chi^2$) in the $\sin^2\theta_{12}-\Delta m^2_{21}$ plane as in \cite{abusleme2025first}.
+We first test our GLoBES implementation in the standard three neutrino oscillation scenario.
+Using the background subtracted JUNO spectrum as input, we compute the $\Delta\chi^2$ profiles in the $\sin^2\theta_{12} \Delta m^2_{21}$ plane as in \cite{abusleme2025first}.

-We determined the sensitivity to the remaining solar parameters ($\theta_{12}$ and $\Delta m^2_{21}$) by marginalizing over $\theta_{13}$ and $\Delta m^2_{31}$, as detailed in Table \ref{tab1}, considering both Normal Ordering (NO) and Inverted Ordering (IO).
-The resulting $\chi^2$ surface and confidence regions in the ($\Delta m^2_{21}$, $\sin^2\theta_{12}$) plane are shown in Figure \ref{fig:chi2_d21-th12_SM_NO}.
-The minimum $\chi^2$ values reveal that the IO provides a slightly better fit to the JUNO data, with $\chi^2_{\rm min} = 109.751$ (violet triangle), compared to $\chi^2_{\rm min} = 110.750$ for the NO (red triangle).
-This results in a $\Delta\chi^2_{\rm NO-IO} =0.999$ preference for IO.
-Furthermore, the best-fit and $3\sigma$ regions obtained in our analysis are similar to those presented in \cite{abusleme2025first}, whose best-fit point is located within our $1\sigma$ region.
+We determined the sensitivity to the solar parameters ($\theta_{12}$ and $\Delta m^2_{21}$) by marginalizing over $\theta_{13}$ and $\Delta m^2_{31}$, as detailed in Table \ref{tab1}, considering both normal ordering (NO) and inverted ordering (IO).
+The resulting $\chi^2$ surfaces and confidence regions in the $\sin^2\theta_{12} \Delta m_{21}^2$ plane are shown in Figure \ref{fig:chi2_d21-th12_SM_NO}.
+The minimum $\chi^2$ values reveal that IO provides a slightly better fit to the JUNO data with $\chi^2_{\rm min} = 109.751$ for IO (violet triangle), compared to $\chi^2_{\rm min} = 110.750$ for the NO (red triangle).
+This corresponds to $\Delta\chi^2_{\rm NO-IO} =0.999$, indicating only a mild preference for IO in the standard case.
+Furthermore, the best-fit point reported by the JUNO Collaboration, $(\sin^2\theta_{12},\Delta m^2_{21})=(0.309,\,7.5\times10^{-5}\,\mathrm{eV}^2)$~\cite{abusleme2025first}, is shown in Figure \ref{fig:chi2_d21-th12_SM_NO} for comparison.
+This point lies within the $3\sigma$ allowed region obtained in our scan and is close to our best-fit point.
+Overall, this provides a consistency check of the standard oscillation setup used before introducing LIV effects.

 We now examine the sensitivity of JUNO data to LIV effects.
-First, we consider CP-conserving, energy-dependent parameters, as defined in (\ref{eq:H-liv}).
+We first focus on the CPT-even coefficients, which correspond to the CP-conserving, energy-dependent sector defined in (\ref{eq:H-liv}).

-The sensitivity is explored through two-dimensional projections of the LIV parameter space.
-The analysis assumes normal ordering, with comparable results for inverted ordering shown in Appendix~\ref{secA1}.
-In all following scenarios, we have marginalized all standard oscillation parameters as listed in Table \ref{tab1}.
+The sensitivity is explored through two-dimensional projections of the LIV parameter space, including the coefficient-pair scans $(c_{ee},c_{e\mu})$ and $(c_{ee},c_{e\tau})$, as well as the coefficient-phase scans $(c_{e\mu},\phi_{e\mu})$ and $(c_{e\tau},\phi_{e\tau})$.
+The analysis assumes normal ordering, while the corresponding inverted ordering results are shown in Appendix~\ref{secA1}.
+In all following scenarios, the standard oscillation parameters are marginalized within the ranges listed in Table \ref{tab1}.

-In Figure \ref{fig:chi-sqr-cee-emet-no}, the sensitivity in $c_{ee}-c_{e\mu}$ and $c_{ee}-c_{e\tau}$ plane has been depicted in the left and right panels, respectively, while varying them in the range $(10^{-22}, 10^{-18}$).
+Figure~\ref{fig:chi-sqr-cee-emet-no} shows the first set of CPT-even scans, corresponding to the $c_{ee} c_{e\mu}$ and $c_{ee} c_{e\tau}$ planes in the left and right panels, respectively.
+The coefficients are varied in the range $[10^{-22},10^{-18}]$.
 The main observations can be summarized as follows,